bigpandaio/ansible-workshop/workshop/8_hide_all_secrets.md

 ### But that's just clear text in a file, how's that secure?

 Well, Ansible thought about that as well.
-The password file can also be an executable, E.g. LastPass cli.
+The password file can also be an executable, E.g. you can query OnePassword or LastPass cli.

 ### One last note